-A confirmation giving details of the number and price of Shares bought will be issued no later than the end of the business day following the later of receipt of the application to buy Shares and the valuation point by reference to which the price is determined, with the exception of deals placed via electronic means, where an electronic confirmation will be sent.
+A confirmation giving details of the number and price of Shares bought will be issued no later than the end of the business day following the later of receipt of the application to buy Shares and the Valuation Point by reference to which the price is determined, with the exception of deals placed via electronic means, where an electronic confirmation will be sent.
 Where appropriate, a notice of the applicant's right to cancel will be sent under separate cover.

 Share certificates will not be issued in respect of Shares.
 Ownership of Shares will be evidenced by an entry on the Register.
 Statements in respect of periodic distributions on Shares will show the number of Shares held by the recipient.
 Individual statements of a Shareholder's Shares (or where Shares are jointly held, the first-named holder's) will be issued as at 30 June and 31 December of each year (although the dates may be changed at the ACD's discretion) and will also be issued at any time on request by the registered Shareholder.
+Shareholders registered with our online offering to access their holding will be provided with their statements via this medium only.